MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscinstallqostemplate.md

 <p class="CCE_Message">[ This function is not supported in Windows Vista and subsequent versions of the operating system.]

 The
-<b>WSCInstallQOSTemplate</b> function installs the specified QoS template in the system configuration database.
+**WSCInstallQOSTemplate** function installs the specified QoS template in the system configuration database.

 ## -parameters